 Body Painting Art as Contemporary Art Practice

-Those art critics who dismiss body painting art as a contemporary art form are faced with a number of amazing bodypainting practices that are quite popular among art lovers.
-For example, the so-called Mehndi or henna is contemporary practice largely used in India, where this practice of artistic intervention transcends the simple tattoo practice.
-In addition, in the last couple of years, there have been a number of contemporary artists who used their own body as canvas, or use other human bodies as canvases.
-Two contemporary artists are particularly focused on bodypainting: Chinese artist Liu Bolin and Australian Emma Hack.
-As part of his own political and socially engaged art, Liu Bolin uses his own body in the practice of painting himself into various settings in Beijing, thus emotionally responding to the demolition of many areas of Chinese capital city.
+Those art critics who dismiss body paint art as a contemporary art form are faced with a number of amazing bodypainting practices that are quite popular among art lovers.
+For example, the so-called Mehndi or henna is a contemporary practice largely used in India, where this practice of artistic intervention transcends the simple tattoo practice.
+In addition, in the last couple of years, there have been a number of contemporary artists who used their own bodies as a canvas or use other human bodies as canvases.
+Two contemporary artists are particularly focused on body paint art: Chinese artist Liu Bolin and Australian Emma Hack.
+As part of his own political and socially engaged art, Liu Bolin uses his own body in the practice of painting himself into various settings in Beijing, thus emotionally responding to the demolition of many areas of the Chinese capital city.
 On the other hand, Emma Hack paints women into wallpaper, as she turns their naked bodies into exquisite murals.
 The practice of these two artists poses a serious challenge to the status of bodypainting within contemporary art.
-But, it’s important to say that the practice of these two artists is more often described as camouflaging human body.
+But, it’s important to say that the practice of these two artists is more often described as camouflaging the human body through body painting.

 Where and How to Position Body Painting Art?